 - Pulmonary hypertension can develop and produce signs of cor pulmonale like ankle swelling, orthopnea, chest tightness, raised JVP, etc.

 Asthma and COPD have a different pathogenesis.
 Asthma is triggered by allergens in the environment and airway inflammation is caused by CD4+ T cells, lymphocytes, eosinophil, and ILs-4.
 However, the symptoms of asthma are completely reversible, while COPD develops in response to noxious agents.
 Airway inflammation in COPD is caused by CD8+ T-lymphocytes and CD68+ macrophages/PMNS but airway obstruction is permanent and irreversible.

-The typical presentation of COPD is a chronic cough with whitish or purulent liquid to tough expectoration and dyspnoea.
-Frequently COPD follows a simple chronic bronchitis, coughing and expectoration that are reversible.
+The typical presentation of COPD is a chronic cough with whitish or purulent sputum to expectoration and dyspnea.
+Frequently COPD follows simple chronic bronchitis.
 Two types can be distinguished on their clinical picture:

-- Pink buffer: emphysemic COPD type with strong dyspnoea and late pulmonary heart disease
+- Pink puffer: emphysemic COPD type with strong dyspnoea and late pulmonary heart disease

-- Blue bloater: bronchial COPD type with low dyspnoea, cyanosis and pronounced oedema
+- Blue bloater: bronchial COPD type with low dyspnea, cyanosis and pronounced edema

 At physical examination, evidence of COPD (for example cyanosis or barrel chest) can already be found by inspection.
 A reduced vocal fremitus may be detected upon palpation, and during percussion a hyper-resonant sound can be heard due to the hyperinfiltration of the lungs.

 During auscultation a prolonged expiratory phase can be heard, which is accompanied by whistling and also by wheezing and humming.
 Reduced breathing sounds can be heard in the hyperinfiltrated lungs.
 Fine rales can also be heard accompanying a pneumonia.

 Pulmonary functions tests